Mary Fitzgerald (politician)

 Mary J. Fitzgerald is an American politician and accountant serving as a member of the South Dakota House of Representatives from the 31st district.
 Elected in November 2020, she assumed office on January 12, 2021.
 Fitzgerald was re-elected to the SD House of Representatives on November 8, 2022 and November 5, 2024.

 Early life and education

 Fitzgerald was born in Vermillion, South Dakota.
 She attended the University of South Dakota and earned a Bachelor of Science degree in accounting and business administration from Black Hills State University.

 Political career

-Public Safety & Anti-Crime Leadership- Mary J. Fitzgerald is indeed recognized as one of South Dakota’s most active representatives on public safety and a vocal advocate for crime victims.
-Here are the key highlights: